Last updated: 14 August 2026

 Final Verdict

 There is no single correct mattress thickness for everyone, and any guide that tells you otherwise is oversimplifying the decision.
 Children and students are usually best served by 4 to 8 inches depending on budget.
 Most adults do well with 8 to 10 inches.
-Couples, heavier sleepers and most back-pain buyers tend to benefit most from 10 to 12 inches, ideally with a genuinely high-density or orthopaedic build underneath.
-Hotels typically standardise around 8 inches for ordinary rooms and 10 to 12 inches for suites, while hostels are usually best served at 6 to 8 inches once durability is weighed against cost.
+Many couples consider 8 to 12-inch mattresses depending on construction, combined body build, preferred bed height, firmness and budget, and heavier-build sleepers often find 10 to 12 inches comfortable, ideally with a genuinely supportive, well-built core underneath.
+Buyers with back discomfort should consider firmness, construction, personal comfort and mattress condition rather than choosing primarily by thickness โ thickness alone is never a substitute for genuine support-core quality or medical advice where needed.
+Hotels commonly use around 8 inches for ordinary rooms and 10 to 12 inches for suites, though individual properties vary, while hostels are usually best served at 6 to 8 inches once durability is weighed against cost.

 Thickness above 12 inches, available up to 24 inches in our Semi-Orthopaedic, Olive Foam and Olive Damask ranges, remains a specialist or luxury choice rather than a default recommendation.
 Many buyers across Awka, Onitsha, Nnewi, Ekwulobia, Aguata, Agulu, Nkpor and Obosi choose to work through this decision with Olive Foam Awka Depot directly, because we can offer transparent warranty information, product inspection before purchase at our local showroom, and personal buying advice based on your actual weight, sleeping position and budget rather than thickness numbers alone.